awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.md

 **Note**
 We recommend that you *don't* start PowerShell by running `sudo pwsh` to run PowerShell with elevated, administrator rights\.
 This is because of the potential security risk and is inconsistent with the principle of least privilege\.

-To install the AWSPowerShell\.NetCore single\-module package from PowerShell Gallery, run the following command\.
+To install the AWSPowerShell\.NetCore single\-module package from the PowerShell Gallery, run the following command\.

 ```
 PS > Install-Module -Name AWSPowerShell.NetCore